mbdevpl/AprioriAllLib/README.md

 * 21 Jan 2013: version 2.0.0
 * 23 Jan 2013: version 2.1.0
 * 26 Jan 2013: version 2.2.0
+* 14 Sep 2016: project moved to GitHub

 ## Where is everything, i.e. structure of the repository